JeffersonLab/calendar/README.md

 ---

 ## Overview
 The accelerator task list calendar provides a visualization of schedules to aid with work coordination of [ATLis](https://tasklists.jlab.org/) tasks.
-The calender is most often used during Scheduled Accelerator Down (SAD) periods so is often referred to as the SAD Calendar.
+The calendar is most often used during Scheduled Accelerator Maintenance (SAM) periods so is often referred to as the SAM Calendar.

 ## Quick Start with Compose
 1. Grab project